- Blue Screens of Death are a protective measure that your PC takes when it encounters otherwise fatal errors.

 - What causes blue screen death?

 Blue Screen of Death errors can be caused by both software or hardware related issues, but one thing is for sure: the error is of a fatal level.
+For more info on what causes BSoD errors, check out this detailed article.

 - Is Blue Screen of Death bad?